Pixfri/TemplateCppProject/README.md

 Just click on the button `Use this template` and `Create a new repository` then enter all the informations.

 Make sure to replace everything called `ProjectName` in the xmake.lua file by your project name and also rename the `ProjectName` folder.

-Don't forget to change the name of the project in the github action